-Heroic though they might be, adventurers can’t spend every hour of the day in the thick of exploration, social interaction, and Combat
+Heroic though they might be, adventurers can’t spend every hour of the day in the thick of exploration, Social Interaction

 A short rest is a period of downtime, at least 1 hour long, during which a character does nothing more strenuous than eating, drinking, reading, and tending to wounds.

 A character can spend one or more Hit Dice at the end of a short rest, up to the character’s maximum number of Hit Dice, which is equal to the character’s level.
 For each Hit Die spent in this way, the player rolls the die and adds the character’s Constitution